RationalAnimal/vui-ad-hoc-alexa-recognizer/tutorials/express_yourself_regularly.md

 So, if the user says something like:

 {% highlight text %}
-hear it is ab1234567 you idiots
+here it is ab1234567 you idiots
 {% endhighlight %}

 you'll be able to extract the account number using the first pass with a regular recognizer.json and you can also detect that the user is frustrated